Fashion is part of daily life.

 The Role of Fashion in a Circular Economy

-This article explores why the current fashion system is flawed and presents a vision for a sustainable textiles industry through three key focus areas:
+This article looks at why the current fashion system is flawed and lays out a vision for a sustainable textiles industry through three key focus areas:

 - Implementing new business models to extend clothing usage